 The application must be completed online (link below).
 Please ensure that all of the following documentation is readily available:

 All research proposals are reviewed by the Kosciuszko Foundation's Academic Advisory Committee.
-Based on the Committee's recommendations, select candidates are invited for personal interviews in March at the Foundation's Warsaw Office, before a joint American and Polish Academic Commission.
-Award announcements are made at the end of May.
+Based on the Committee's recommendations, select candidates are invited for personal interviews in March in Warsaw, before a joint American and Polish Academic Commission.
+Award announcements are made by the end of May.

 Since Foundation grants do not provide for tuition costs, those applicants who are accepted by universities for Ph.D. programs should apply for a Kosciuszko Foundation award only in cases where their tuition has been waived totally or at least substantially.